The Group has published the following documents to guide our actions and improve our performance in areas of Corporate Social Responsibility

-Our EEOI and other environmental and safety KPI data has been measured or calculated in accordance with industry standards, and has been audited by Lloyd's Register Quality Assurance for ISO9001, ISO14001 and OHSAS18001 certification.
+Our Energy Efficiency Operational Indicator (EEOI) and other environmental and safety KPI data has been measured or calculated in accordance with industry standards, and has been audited by Lloyd's Register Quality Assurance for ISO9001, ISO14001 and OHSAS18001 certification.

-The Chief Executive Officer is delegated responsibility by the Board for corporate sustainability.
-In turn, their direct reports have functional responsibility for sustainable business practice in specific areas.
-They include the senior managers of our Fleet & Newbuildings division (including technical operations, fleet personnel and risk, safety & security), our Human Resources & Administration department and our Risk & Governance and Corporate teams.
+The Chief Executive Officer is delegated responsibility by the Board for executing our corporate sustainability strategy and initiatives.
+In turn, his direct reports across the Group have functional responsibility for sustainable business practice in specific areas, most notably our Fleet Director and the senior managers of our Fleet Management division (covering technical operations, fleet personnel and risk, safety & security) and our Human Resources and Administration department.

 Materiality Matrix & Stakeholder Engagement

-We measure and report five key performance indicators (KPIs) across our environmental and workplace performance.
-Through the reporting of these KPIs and information in our CSR report, we disclose each element deemed to be of greatest impact to our business and stakeholders.
+We measure and report key performance indicators (KPIs) across our environmental and workplace performance.
+Through the reporting of these KPIs and information in our CSR Report, we disclose each element deemed to be of greatest impact to our business and stakeholders.

 Pacific Basin operations are subject to the Group's internal rules and regulations as well as the prevailing legislations, rules and codes imposed or recommended by the relevant regulatory bodies from time to time, such as The Stock Exchange of the Hong Kong Limited, the Companies Registry, etc.